geotools/geotools/docs/user/library/referencing/epsg.rst

 * GeoTools version 2.0 followed the OpenGIS specification 01-009 (Coordinate Transformation Services (CT)).
-* Geotools 2.1 and latter use the more recent coordinate system concepts described in the OpenGIS abstract specification 03-073r1 (Spatial Referencing by Coordinates).
+* GeoTools 2.1 and latter use the more recent coordinate system concepts described in the OpenGIS abstract specification 03-073r1 (Spatial Referencing by Coordinates).

 Although the EPSG database already contains the new structures described therein, the database v6.x